COGS108/Overview/COGS108-Syllabus.md

 Discussion sections are starting out completely remote on Zoom.
 See the table above and Canvas calendar for the correct links.
 At this point we plan to transition discussion sections to in-person on Jan 14.
 We will keep you up to date on any changes.

 Week 1 discussion sections will be for finding group mates for the project.
-Regular Discussion Sections will begin Monday of week 2.
+Regular discussion sections will begin Monday of week 2.

 | Section |  Date/Time | Location|
 |:--------|:-----------|:----------|